Best Cox TV packages

 Cox TV packages

-Cox has two TV packages: the basic TV Starter and Cox Contour TV.
-The TV Starter is bare-bones basic cable.
-Contour TV is the main event.
-It starts with a base of 140+ channels (the specific number depends on where you are), and you can build up more channel variety by adding premium channels or themed channel Paks.
+Cox has four TV packages that you can also bundle with Cox’s internet plans.
+The Contour TV Starter is bare-bones basic cable.
+The Contour TV Ultimate plan has over 250 channels and you can build up more channel variety by adding premium channels or themed channel Paks.

 Beyond watching prime-time programming on your actual TV set, both TV packages work with the Contour app, so you can watch your soaps on the go.
 The Contour app also lets you watch on-demand content and recorded shows and movies from your DVR on your phone.